 “Welcome to Memphis” provides financial assistance to hourly workers in the hospitality industry who have been terminated or furloughed due to COVID-19.
-Eligible applicants are an hourly employee and work at the following businesses: Hotels, restaurants and bars, tourist attractions, convention services and tour operations.
+Eligible applicants are hourly employees and work at the following businesses: hotels, restaurants and bars, tourist attractions, convention services and tour operations.
 Applicants must live within the Memphis City limits and are eligible for one-time $300 grant.
 To apply welcometomemphis.org or (901)543-5327.

 Arts Memphis is providing financial assistance to local artists impacted by the COVID-19 pandemic.
 As much as $1,000 is available for individuals.
 Applications will be accepted until funds are depleted.
 Visit artsmemphis.org for information and to apply.